VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 Clips are a way of managing the text of the ChatBox at a certain point in time, based on the evaluation of linked modules' states and events.
 For example, if I create a Clip on the top layer and tick the Media module, the Clip is now registered as following the states and events for the Media module.

 ### Built-In
-With no modules linked, a Clip will have a default state that lets you write text so you don't have to link a random module anymore.
+With no modules linked, a Clip will have a default state that lets you write text so you don't have to link a random module.

 There are also some built-in variables that are always available to use:
 - Custom Text - This is for writing custom text that allows you to also use the functionality of variables
+- File Reader - This reads the text of a file each ChatBox update
 - Focused Window - This is the window you're currently focused on
+- Timer - This displays the time difference between now and when the timer is set to

-If you have any ideas for more built-in variables, please let me know in the [Discord Server](https://discord.gg/vj4brHyvT5)
+If you have any ideas for more built-in variables, please let me know in the [Discord Server](https://discord.gg/vj4brHyvT5).

 ### States and Events
 Each state and event has a checkbox in the top left.
 This indicates whether you want to handle that state/event.

 Using our example from earlier, if we only tick the `Media (Playing)` state, and leave the `Media (Paused)` state unticked, that means that for this Clip to be valid the Media module must be in the `Playing` state.
 If it is, the format is used and sent to the ChatBox.
 If the Media module is in the `Paused` state, the ChatBox is cleared as the Paused state is unticked and there are no other valid clips.

 Events take priority over states.
 If an event occurs, even if there is a valid state, the event will display for the time set by you.
 The behaviour of how events prioritise between themselves is controlled by the event behaviour.
 Override means that if there is already an event occurring, the new event will take over.
-Queue means that if there is already an event occuring, the new event will wait for the current event to end.
+Queue means that if there is already an event occurring, the new event will wait for the current event to end.
 Ignore means that if there is already an event occurring, the new event will not be handled.

 There are also several other settings that are present for both states and events:
 - Show Typing Indicator will mean that when that state or event is active it will show the typing animation next to the ChatBox in-game.